bible-technology/scripture-burrito/docs/metadata_ingredients.rst

 * a peripheral name, derived from the USFM 3 specification, eg "maps"

-* int<bookCode>, eg "intMAT", to denote the introduction to a book
+* int<bookCode>, eg "intMAT", to denote the introduction to a book.
+The :code:`int` nomenclature comes from the `USFM Peripherals <https://ubsicap.github.io/usfm/usfm3.0/peripherals/index.html>`_ specification.